Trustworthy and Confidential SBOM Exchange

 A Merkle tree is a tree data structure where each leaf node is referenced by the cryptographic hash of their data block (including children).
 Each non-leaf node, on the other hand, combines the hashes of its child nodes.
 The tree root, known as the Merkle root hash, represents the hash of all the data in the tree.

-Merkle trees can be used to represent authenticated graphs or trees thanks to the fact that each element is recursively made out of the hashes of content and children nodes.
+Merkle trees can be used to represent authenticated graphs or trees thanks to the fact that each element's identifier is recursively comprised of the hashes of content and children nodes.
 This property enables \system to provide indexability \textbf{(F3)} as the Merkle root hash can serve as a content-addressable identifier over an entire (redacted) SBOM~\cite{cisa-rfi-software-identifiers}.

 \system achieves sameness \textbf{(I1)} by applying Merkle tree primitives twice.
 First, we compute Merkle hashes over cryptographic commitments (in our design, a hash with a random salt) to the SBOM tree prior to redaction.
 The commitments are used to address the limited keyspace of some SBOM fields and values.
-In a second Merkle pass over an attributed-based redacted SBOM tree, \system captures hashes used to detect tampering with the redacted tree.
+In a second Merkle pass over an attribute-based redacted SBOM tree, \system captures hashes used to detect tampering with the redacted tree.

 \Paragraph{Membership Proofs.} \system uses Merkle trees to compute an efficient proof that a particular node is contained within an SBOM tree based on its Merkle root hash.
 A prover computes an \emph{authentication path}, which consists of the hashes of the sibling nodes along the path from the node in question to the root~\cite{melara_coniks_2015}.
 To verify whether a node is a member of the tree, a verifier sequentially recomputes the hashes combined with the sibling hashes, starting from the node in question up to the root, effectively recreating the Merkle root hash.
 If the computed root hash matches the expected Merkle root, the node must be in the tree.